Rooted In Excellence

 Years pass before it is ready to be carved, and when the time comes, the craftsman does not rush either.

 A pipe that is made in haste is a pipe that will not last.
 But when the work is done properly—when the shape is found rather than forced—the wood does more than hold its form; it holds a kind of quiet dignity.
 It does not demand attention, but it rewards it.
-Every curve follows what the grain suggests, every surface is finished to reflect the beautiful essence of the Plateaux-grade Briar from which it was born.
+Every curve follows what the grain suggests, every surface is finished to reflect the beautiful essence of the Briar from which it was born.

 When a Weston pipe is lit, it is not lit in haste.
 The flame meets the bowl, the ember catches, and the pipe comes to life.
 Every draw is smooth, every detail exact.
 The weight of the briar, the seamless fit of the stem—nothing is accidental, nothing unnecessary—prized for its honesty, its craftsmanship, its permanence.
 The world slows.
-A man with a Daniel Weston pipe is not at war with time; he moves with it.
+A man with a Daniel Weston pipe is not at war with time; he abides in it.
 No frantic grasping, no restless urgency—only the steady draw, the quiet reflection.

 _________________